History of Regent's Park College, Oxford: Move to Regent's Park

 After sites in Gordon Square and Primrose Hill were considered, on 12 December 1855 Angus decided to relocate the college to Holford House in the rural environs of Regent's Park and to rename the academy ‘Regent’s Park College’.
 Holford House was a private dwelling built in the classical Georgian style on crown land.
 Students were able to read for university degrees in the Arts and Law, as well as training for Christian ministry.

 In 1856, anxious to ensure the college had a high academic standing, he sought to move closer to University College London in order that closer links could be fostered with the University of London.
 From this point onwards the relationship with the University of London, which began as early as 1841, began to develop and for the first time Baptist ministerial students were able to associate closely with the University of London.
 According to Angus the links with the university drove up standards of scholarship in the college.
 In 1901, the college became an official Divinity School of the University of London.

+In 1919, Violet Hedger became the first woman to train for Baptist ministry at RPC.

 In 1920, G. P. Gould (1896–1920) passed on to H. Wheeler Robinson the role of Principal, a post he would hold until 1942.
 Wheeler Robinson was educated at Regent's Park College for one session; he then went to Edinburgh University and finally to Mansfield College, Oxford.
 Wheeler Robinson believed that Oxford was a more congenial setting than London for a college.
 This belief, coupled with the lure of the advantages of the tutorial system and the fact that the Baptist Church remained the only Free Church denomination without a college in one of the ancient universities, led Wheeler Robinson to decide to relocate the college to Oxford.